Waheguruji1/Task-Donee-Android-/README.md

 Currently it supports only Android .

-You Could download the apk from Get Donee Apk (Alpha) folder
+You Could download the apk from Get Donee Apk (Alpha) folder or from release section of this repo

 or just build it via repo using flutter sdk